-Backless is no longer just for elegant evening gowns at the ball.
-With the backless Flash Competition Anorak from CAMP, you can put on and take off a shell layer without removing your pack!
-Carried in a pocket that attaches to the waist belt of your backpack, the anorak unfolds as you throw it over your head and clip it into place under the pack.
-When the weather improves, you simp..
+Backless is no longer just for elegant evening gowns at the ball!
+With the backless Flash Competition Anorak from CAMP, you can put on and take off a layer without removing your pack.
+Stowed in a mesh pocket that buckles around your waist, the anorak unfolds as you pull it over your head.
+Velcro it into place below your backpack and enjoy the bonus wind and water protection.
+When t..

 The ~90 gram Tempest Light jacket is Crazy Idea’s answer to skimo race requirements.
 As a bonus, the half-zip design also happens to function well in many other pursuits.
 Shield yourself from the tempest when the wind picks up, or stow the jacket in its own neck pocket when things calm down.
 An athletic fit (for a wind jacket) and a helmet compatible hood make this a great option f..

 Why Crazy Idea named this baselayer the Fahrenheit and not the Celsius is beyond us, but it definitely gets the job done.
 The super-top is designed with an ergonomic fit using a combination of merino wool and polyamide microfiber to create a comfortable next-to-skin layer.
 The Fahrenheit jacket is an awesome baselayer with Italian style measured in English units.
 Merino wool ..